JerryI/wljs-docs/docs/wlx/components.md

 import Theme from './theme.js';
 <Theme></Theme>

+In general it is not opinionated on how you organize your components as files or as functions.
+This sub-package is optional and represents on of the possible ways.

+---

 One of the key features is idea of reusable components borrowed from React.
 There is an in-build structure to embed other WLX scripts into the each other as sort of Wolfram Language expressions

 ```mathematica